 2000 Million people have no access to clean water

 To have no clean water also poses a sanitary problem.
 Each day some 800 children, younger than 5 years old, die of the consequences of not having clean drinking water.
-Illnesses like cholera, dysentery and intestinal diseases, which are transmitted through water, being one of the main reasons.
+Illnesses like cholera, dysentery, and intestinal diseases, which are transmitted through water, being one of the primary reasons.
 Diarrhea is the second cause worldwide of death.

 Open air toilets

-It is hard to imagine that 400 million people still depend on getting their water supply directly from lakes and rivers (without any kind of filtration or treatment.)
+It is hard to imagine that 400 million people still depend on getting their water supply directly from lakes and rivers (with no kind of filtration or treatment.)
 The lack of clean water also poses another related problem.
-In the rural areas, especially in poor countries, there are few or no toilets.
-The so-called open-air toilets with no clean water to wash your hands afterward poses a big problem of infection.
+In rural areas, especially in poor countries, there are few or no toilets.
+The so-called open-air toilets with no clean water to wash your hands afterward pose a big problem of infection.

 Safe management of water

 Mr. Al-Hassan Adam, the international coordinator of End Water Poverty, commented that all big industries should do more to protect the hydro resources.
 In countries like Mexico, most water is still contaminated.
 In most poor countries there is an urgent need for infrastructure to guarantee the safe management of water.

 How to convert salt water into drinkable water

 One very interesting way of getting more clean and drinkable water is the desalination process.
 Rich countries have no problem with this, but for poor countries, it might be a challenge.
 Obviously, only the countries with a coastline will consider this.
 The question is, how far inland they would be willing to transport this clean water?
 Probably not very far inland.